Dbevan770/bank-tracker/README.md

 Automated bank expense tool that uploads all expenses for the month into Google Sheets.
 Made using Python

 # Set-Up
-In order to get this to work properly you will need to create a project on the Google Developer Console and create a service account.
+In order to get this to work properly you will need to:
++ Create a project on the Google Developer Console.
++ Create a Service Account.
-After that you will need to download the Service Account's key and put it in the proper folder.
++ Download the Service Account's key and put it in the proper folder.
-Create a new Google Sheet and share it with the Service Account as an Editor.
++ Create a new Google Sheet and share it with the Service Account as an Editor.
++ You will need to make sure you have enable the Google Drive API and Google Sheets API.

+*NOTE*

 Not all Bank CSV's are the same, the section where I pick out the rows that I want is specific to my Bank's format.
 You will need to adjust this depending on how you CSVs are formatted.

 # Usage
-In the command line this script is used as follows: python <.csv file name> <intended name of sheet>
+In the command line this script is used as follows:

+`python <.csv file name> <intended name of sheet>`

 # Current Features
 At the moment it will create headings for 2 seperate tables where it will list all categories of expenses and then a separate table with all the expenses themselves.